vicentor/PHP-Find-Date-in-String/README.md

 ### Usage

-	$string = "This building was cleaned on the 8th of October 2006 after a huge storm."
+	$string = "This building was cleaned on the 8th of October 2006 after a huge storm.";
 	$date = find_date( $string );

 	// Return: